ten-protocol/go-ten/README.md

 ### Building and running a local faucet
 Deploying and interacting with contracts on Obscuro requires OBX to be allocated to an account via the faucet.
-The faucet [repo](https://github.com/obscuronet/faucet) should be cloned, and the container built and started to allow requests to be made to it.
+The faucet image should be pulled (or optionally built from scratch), and the container built and started to allow requests to be made to it.
 To build and run use;

 ```
-git clone git@github.com:obscuronet/faucet.git
-cd faucet
+cd tools/faucet
-./container_build.sh
+docker pull testnetobscuronet.azurecr.io/obscuronet/faucet_testnet:latest
 ./container_run.sh
 ```